zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

     - the existing certificate must not be NOC certificate.
     - the sender's VID must match the VID of the existing certificate's owner.
   - the signature and expiration date are valid.
-  - immediate-issuer VID / PID consistency: when the parent certificate carries a Matter `VendorID`, the child's `VendorID` must match; when the parent carries a Matter `ProductID`, the child's `ProductID` must match (§6.2.2.3 8a / 9a, §6.2.2.4 7a).
   - parent certificate must be already stored on the ledger and a valid chain to some root certificate can be built.
   - if the parent root certificate is VID scoped:
     - the provided certificate must also be VID scoped.